Iteo/audoma/docs/usage.rst

 | Field defined on the model required passing to it two variables.
 | Currency and amount, in our case we have set the default currency, so passing currency is not obligatory.
-| Those values may be passed in few ways:
+| Those values may be passed in a few ways:

 .. code :: python

     stats = SalesmanStats.objects.get(id=20)
-    # Simply pass Money object
+    # Simply pass the Money object
     stats.earned = Money("99900.23", "PLN")
-    # You may also pass thos variables to objects.create separately
+    # You may also pass those variables to objects.create separately
     sales = Salesman.objects.get(id=1)
     stats = SalesmanStats.objects.create(
         salesman=sales, earned_amount=120,